joschel7/eda-telemetry-lab/README.md

 The provided containerlab file defines the lab topology.
 For the Containerlab (clab) variant, it includes:
 - Nokia SR Linux nodes (leaf and spine switches)
 - Linux clients configured with bonding, VLANs, and iperf3 servers/clients
-- Telemetry and logging containers (Alloy, Prometheus, Grafana, Promtail, Loki, Kafka, syslog)
+- Telemetry and logging containers (Alloy, Prometheus, Grafana, Promtail, Loki, Kafka)

 For the CX variant, the topology includes only the telemetry and logging containers.